ducphamhong/sdkmesh-to-obj/README.md

 # sdkmesh-to-obj

-A tool help to convert DirectX sdkmesh to obj wave front format
+A tool help to convert DirectX sdkmesh to Wavefront .obj file

 ## How to build